cobalthq/cobalt-product-public-docs/content/en/APIUseCases/create_asset.md

 ```

 If you've set up more than one asset, you may need to search through the output.
+You can also limit the number of assets in the output with the `limit`
-For more information about each asset response field, see our API documentation
+parameter.
+For more information about each asset response field, see our API
 reference to [Get All Assets](https://docs.cobalt.io/v2/#get-all-assets).

 {{% alert title="Tip" color="tip" %}}